Greene, Rhode Island

-Greene is an unincorporated village and census-designated place in the western part of the town of Coventry, Rhode Island, United States.
-As of the 2010 census it had a population of 888.
-It is 2 mi east of the Connecticut border and the same distance north of West Greenwich.
-The name derives from Nathanael Greene, a Rhode Island-born general in the American Revolution.
+Greene is an unincorporated village and census-designated place in the western part of the town of Coventry, Rhode Island.
+As of the 2010 census, it had a population of 888.
+It is 2 mi east of the Connecticut border and the same distance north of West Greenwich, Rhode Island.
+It is named in honor of Nathanael Greene, a Rhode Island-born general in the American Revolution who led the American forces in the Southern Theater of the war and helped turn the tide toward America's victory.

 History

-Until 1854 Greene was a swamp with a cart path running through it.
+Until 1854, Greene was a swamp with a cart path running through it.
 The path connected Hopkins Hollow to the south and Rice City to the north.
-In the early 1850s, the railroad came to the area.
-The original train stop was known as "Coffin Station" because Coffin Road was the nearest road.
-In 1856 railroad officials renamed the station "Greene" after the Revolutionary War hero.
-It was decided to build a depot where local farmers could sell their produce to the trains heading towards Providence and Hartford.
-Within a few years of opening, the Greene depot was the most important station in western Rhode Island.
-Every morning farmers would bring their produce to sell to the 7:25 milk train going to Providence.
+The railroad came to the area in the early 1850s, and the original train stop was known as "Coffin Station" because Coffin Road was the nearest road.
+In 1856, railroad officials renamed the station "Greene" after Revolutionary War hero Nathanael Greene.
+The railroad wanted to build a depot where local farmers could sell their produce to the trains heading towards Providence, Rhode Island and Hartford, Connecticut, and the Greene depot became an important station in western Rhode Island.
+Every morning, farmers would bring their produce to sell to the 7:25 milk train going to Providence.

-As the station grew in importance, a village grew up around it, sending large amounts of milk, wood and cranberries via train.
-Eventually, a school, church, library, and meeting hall were built, as well as a religious campground in the Greene area, where the Advent Christian Church held annual camp meetings starting in 1880 on what was previously part of the Peckham estate.
-The religious campground was perhaps the most important one in Rhode Island, where every summer, camp meetings were held in the style more commonly found in the South and in the Mid-West.
-The railroad would add on extra cars to their trains, and up to 10,000 people would attend.
+As the station grew in importance, a village grew up around it, shipping large amounts of milk, wood, and cranberries via train.
+Eventually, a school, church, library, and meeting hall were built, as well as a religious campground where the Advent Christian Church held annual camp meetings starting in 1880.
+The religious campground became important in Rhode Island, where camp meetings were held throughout the summer.
+The railroad would add on extra cars to their trains during the summer months, and up to 10,000 people would attend.
 After the beginning of the 20th century, the camp meeting declined and ended decades later.

-With the coming of the automobile in the first part of the 20th century, the railroad's importance declined greatly, and in 1969, it closed.
+The railroad's importance declined greatly in the 20th century with the advent of the automobile, and the depot closed in 1969.
 Today, Greene is a shadow of what it once was.
 However, the village is mostly intact, with most of the buildings dating from the late 19th century.